 - a.
-Advise the SERT Leader concerning advisories to the public about safety of food products. - b.
-Provide liaison with US Department of Agriculture and the US Food and Drug Administration on questions of food safety and acquisition of emergency food supplies. - c.
+Advise the SERT Leader concerning advisories to the public about the safety of food products. - b.
+Provide a liaison with the US Department of Agriculture and the US Food and Drug Administration on questions of food safety and acquisition of emergency food supplies. - c.
 Monitor availability of food supplies in affected areas. - d.
 Assist in public and media information through participation in the SERT and the Joint Information System (JIS).